lar9482/CompilerProject/README.md

+# UPDATE
+I'm strongly considering rewriting this project in C++.
+Why?
+A couple of reasons.
+1. I'm currently employed at a firm that uses C++ as their primary language.
+2. There's more opportunity to explore different backends.
+Most notably, LLVM.

+So, I may archive this project soon.

 # IN PROGRESS
 # What is this?
 This is my attempt at writing a compiler for a simple C-like imperative language that targets my custom [runtime.](https://github.com/lar9482/AssemblySimulator)